ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-basics.md

 assert str(1/7) == '0.14285714285714285'
 ```

-The argument to repr() may be any Python object:
+The argument to `repr()` may be any Python object:

 ```{code-cell}
 assert repr((first_num, second_num, ('spam', 'eggs'))) == "(32.5, 40000, ('spam', 'eggs'))"
 ```

-Formatted String Literals
+##### Formatted String Literals

-Formatted string literals (also called f-strings for short) let you include the value of Python expressions inside a string by prefixing the string with f or F and writing expressions as {expression}.
+Formatted string literals (also called f-strings for short) let you include the value of Python expressions inside a string by prefixing the string with f or F and writing expressions as `{expression}`.

 An optional format specifier can follow the expression.
 This allows greater control over how the value is formatted.
 The following example rounds pi to three places after the decimal.